 Do you want to know why I think you will love doing your laundry outside?
-You can go outside to wash your clothes, granted blue jeans would be hard to do.
+You can go outside to wash your clothes and enjoy the experience.
 Put your feet in the grass or earth and feel the air around you.
 Just think, we can teach our kids what our grandparents used to do.
 They may have had a wringer washer years ago.
-Or they had a wash tub very similar to the ones above.
+Or they had a washtub very similar to the ones above.

 Have Your Kids Wash Their Own Laundry Outside

 Trust me, the kids will learn to work and love it at the same time.
-Have them wash their own clothes and hang them up for a week.
-They will quickly learn what it would be like to live without electricity, at least when it comes to washing their clothes.
+Have them wash their own clothes and hang them up during the next week.
+The kids will quickly learn what it would be like to live without electricity, at least when it comes to washing their clothes.
 I remember when my girls started doing their own laundry they were about 10 years old.
 They soon learned that all the clothes on the floor were now their responsibility.
-They actually enjoyed doing their own laundry.
+My girls actually enjoyed doing their own laundry.